KatherineMichel/portfolio/doc/2024-recap.md

 ### PyCon US 2024 Recap

-I've found writing a conference recap to be a good device for recording my experience.
+I've found writing a conference recap to be a good device for recording my experience and building on it.
 I wrote a deep dive of my [PyCon US 2024](https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html) experience.

 ### Hacker News